Sturgis Bancorp (OTCMKTS:STBI) Share Price Crosses Above Fifty Day Moving Average of $19.10

-Shares of Sturgis Bancorp, Inc. (OTCMKTS:STBI) passed above its 50 day moving average during trading on Tuesday .
+Sturgis Bancorp, Inc. (OTCMKTS:STBI)’s stock price passed above its 50 day moving average during trading on Tuesday .
 The stock has a 50 day moving average of $19.10 and traded as high as $19.65.
 Sturgis Bancorp shares last traded at $19.40, with a volume of 8,499 shares traded.

-The business also recently disclosed a dividend, which was paid on Wednesday, December 15th.
-Shareholders of record on Monday, November 15th were issued a $0.64 dividend.
-The ex-dividend date of this dividend was Friday, November 12th.
+The firm also recently declared a dividend, which was paid on Wednesday, December 15th.
+Investors of record on Monday, November 15th were issued a $0.64 dividend.
+The ex-dividend date was Friday, November 12th.
 This represents a yield of 3.39%.
-Sturgis Bancorp’s dividend payout ratio (DPR) is presently 22.15%.
+Sturgis Bancorp’s dividend payout ratio is presently 22.15%.

 Sturgis Bancorp, Inc is a bank holding company of Sturgis Bank & Trust Company, which engages in accepting deposits from the general public and making single family mortgage loans, as well as consumer and commercial loans.
 It operates through the portfolio segments: Commercial, Commercial Real Estate and Commercial Construction, Consumer, Residential and Residential Construction, and Home Equity.